arminnh/ma2-computer-vision/README.md

 This will draw the model for a separate tooth at that location.
 The user can then click on the key 'n' to converge this model.

 If the user wants to automatically segment a tooth press on the key 'a' and wait until the process is done.
+This will automatically put the initialization model, perform ASM with it, then initialize the tooth model on the correct location in this converged initialization model.

 # User guide for 'gui_multi_resolution_search'